Submissions

 1. Original articles for peer review (6000-8000 words) that are theoretically orientated and draw on original research about wide ranging aspects of teaching, learning and pedagogy to advance theory about pedagogy and education in Anthropology.

-2. Practice in Action Reports (3000- 4000 words) that share examples of teaching practice and other educational activities which can support the development and expansion of pedagogical practice within our community.
-These submissions require less engagement with theoretical ideas, but should still be structured with a clear aim or argument, draw on relevant scholarship, and explicitly state what learning is being shared from personal experience and professional practice that other educators might find useful.
+2. Practice in Action Reports (3000- 4000 words) that share examples of teaching practice and other educational activities to support the development and expansion of pedagogical practice within our community.
+The aim of these reports is to evidence and evaluate teaching practice to share practical learnings.
+The use of scholarship is required to contextualise practice and / or explain any theoretical concepts or frameworks used.
+These reports should be structured with a clear aim or argument, and explicitly state what learning is being shared from personal experience and professional practice that other educators might find useful.

 Please contact the editors if you have content for consideration that does not fit these formats.